 George Costanza: It became very clear to me sitting out there today that every decision I've made in my entire life has been wrong.
 My life is the complete opposite of everything I want it to be.
 Every instinct I have, in every aspect of life, be it something to wear, something to eat - it's all been wrong.

-Cosmo Kramer: The bus is outta control.
+Cosmo Kramer: Then everybody is screamin,' because the driver, he's passed out from all the commotion.
+The bus is outta control.
 So I grab him by the collar, I take him out of the seat, I get behind the wheel, and now I'm driving the bus.

 George Costanza: You're Batman.

 Cosmo Kramer: Yeah, yeah, I am Batman.
 Then the mugger, he comes to and he starts choking me.
 So I'm fighting him off with one hand and I kept driving the bus with the other, ya know.
 Then I managed to open up the door and I kicked him out the door, ya know, with my foot, ya know, at the next stop.

 Cosmo Kramer: Well, people kept ringing the bell!

 George Costanza: I have a bad feeling that whenever a lesbian looks at me they think "That's why I'm not a heterosexual."

 George Costanza: Kramer goes to a fantasy camp?
 His whole life is a fantasy camp.
 People should plunk down $2000 to live like him for a week.
 Do nothing, fall ass-backwards into money, mooch food off your neighbors and have sex without dating.
 THAT'S a fantasy camp.

 Elaine: You know what your problem is?
 Your standards are too high.

 Elaine: That's because my standards are too low.